JuliaAtoms/AtomicLevels.jl/README.md

 julia> using AtomicLevels
 ```

-As an simple usage example, to constructing a configuration for an S-like state with an open `3p` shell looks like
+As a simple usage example, constructing a configuration for an S-like state with an open `3p` shell looks like

 ```julia-repl
 julia> configuration = c"[Ne]* 3s2 3p4"